hayden-donnelly/santas-delivery-service/README.md

 ## About

 Santa's Delivery Service is a physics based driving game built in 72 hours for Ludem Dare 40.
+You must race to the finish and deliver as many presents as you can!
+The theme was: the more you have the worse it is.
 This repository contains the complete unity project (last tested on version 2017.4.1f1).

-"Race to the finish and deliver as many presents as you can!"

 ## Authors